 Refined and processed foods and drinks, while often tempting and delicious, have been linked with cancer risk, obesity, diabetes and heart disease.

-A diet high in trans-fats, fast food and sugary drinks can lead to general weight gain by triggering blood sugar spikes and signalling the body to store fat, which will show up in the face.
+A diet high in trans-fats, fast food and sugary drinks can lead to general weight gain by triggering blood sugar spikes and signaling the body to store fat, which will show up in the face.

 Avoid highly processed foods and instead stick to whole foods wherever possible – fresh vegetables, wholegrains and healthy fats, for example.